the-alex/mean-rep/presentation/presentation.md

 # ICA

+* An algorithm for separating a signal into it's component parts.
-* There are N independent signals are mixed and sensed by N independent sensors.
+* Assume there are as many sources as there are sensors.
-* Separate the signals into their original components.
-* _The cocktail party problem._
+* Cocktail Party Problem
+* EEG Data

 --
 * Signals must be non-Gaussian
     - _why?_
-*

 ---